scrapper/postrunner/README.md

 ```

 On some Linux distributions using sudo might resolve in permission
-problems as the installed packages are not reable for normal users.
+problems as the installed packages are not readable for normal users.
 This typically results in 'cannot load such file' type error messages.

-### Installation as non-priviledged user
+### Installation as non-privileged user

 ```
 gem install --user-install postrunner
 ```

-This will install postrunner and all dependency packages in your .gem
+This will install PostRunner and all dependency packages in your .gem
 directory.
 You then need to add the binary path to your PATH variable
 in your .profile or .bashrc or .whatever file.
 The path is typically
 .gem/ruby/<version>/bin.
 Watch out, on some Linux distributions the